 • the placenta of pregnant people to their fetus.

-Monkeypox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+Mpox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2-4 weeks.
-People who do not have monkeypox symptoms cannot spread the virus to others.
-At this time, it is not known whether monkeypox can spread through semen or vaginal fluids.
+People who do not have mpox symptoms cannot spread the virus to others.
+At this time, it is not known whether mpox can spread through semen or vaginal fluids.
 More information on transmission can be found here.

 Be up-to-date on vaccination requirements: